GrosSacASac/DOM99/readme.md

     // 1 create HTML ELement
     let customElement = D.createElement2(customElementDescription);

-    // 2 feed data in D.vr before or after , you have the freedom D.vr["scopeName"]["text"] = "Anything I want";
-    // 3 link it
+    // 2 link it
     D.linkJsAndDom(customElement);

-    // 4 insert the Element that has a clone as a child in the DOM D.el["target"].appendChild(customElement);
+    // 3 insert the Element that has a clone as a child in the DOM D.el["target"].appendChild(customElement);

 ####The details

 If you have a `<template>` in your page, it is inert and not rendered.
 However the template itself with a `data-el` can be used to create copies of the content of the template.
 These copies can be inserted in your document.
-To do that use `D.templateRender(templateName, scopeName)` where `templateName` is the name of the template you found in `data-el`, the second is a scope name.
-That scope name is useful for dynamic templates, templates that have DOM99 directives inside.
+To do that combine `D.createElement2 and D.linkJsAndDom` as shown above

+    // 1 create HTML ELement
-    let clone = D.templateRender( "templateName", "scopeName" );
+    let customElement = D.createElement2(customElementDescription);

-The `clone` here is the copy of the Document Fragment of the template.
+    // 2 link it
+    D.linkJsAndDom(customElement);

+...
 All DOM99 directives inside, have been applied under the scope name.
-You can now use all the techniques described above (`D.vr D.el D.fx`) by going in the correct scope:
+You can now use all the techniques described above (`D.vr D.el`) by going in the correct scope:

     D.vr["scopeName"]["text"] = "A string"
-    D.fx["scopeName"]["functionText"] = function(event) {...};

     D.el["scopeName"]["myElementIWantToChangeClassNameForInstance"].className = ...

-The clone is not yet in the document itself.
-I recommend putting the Fragment in the document last to improve performance.
+I recommend putting the custom element in the document last to improve performance.
 To do that use the appendChild interface on a node that is in the Document.
 Here we have `<div data-el="target"></div>`.
-It doesn't need to be a `div`.
-Use whatever fits semantically and functionally the best for a container.

-    D.el["target"].appendChild(clone);
+    D.el["target"].appendChild(customElement);

 At this point you should not need `clone` any more.
 Use the topmost element node instead.